Using a strong password is among the most important steps you can take to protect your computer from hackers and other unwelcome users.

 The steps that you should follow will vary, depending on whether your computer is on a domain or a workgroup.
 To find out, see "To check if your computer is on a workgroup or domain" in How is a network at home different from one at work?

 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

 On the Users tab, click the account you want to create a password for, and then click Reset Password.

-Type the password in the New password box, type the password again in the Confirm new password box, click OK, and then click OK again.
+Type the password in the New password box, type the password again in the Confirm new password box, and then click OK.

-If there's already a password for this user account, you can change it by clicking Change your password.
+If your user account already has a password, you can change your password by clicking Change your password.

 Type the password in the New password box, and then type the password again in the Confirm new password box.